esgardner/DataScienceJobs/README.md

 # Data Science Jobs
 Analysis of Data Science Jobs using Glassdoor job posting data from the [Data Scientist jobs Kaggle dataset](https://www.kaggle.com/andrewmvd/data-scientist-jobs).
 This project is part of the Data Science Nanodegree from Udacity.
+Accompanying Medium blog post can be found [here](https://medium.com/@esgardner21/data-science-jobs-insights-from-glassdoor-job-postings-7334e1b82eeb).

 ### Project Motivation
 The motivation for this project is to find a dataset, come up with business questions, and use the dataset to answer these questions following the